-- Ensure written records are kept of concern about children (noting the date, event, persons present during discussions, action taken, the reasons any decisions were taken including, if the decision is not to report), even where there is no need to refer the matter to Children's Services Immediately Appendix D. - Ensure all records are kept secure and in locked locations (see Record Keeping Procedure). - Adhere to the procedure set out in the Welsh Government guidance circular when an allegation is made against a member of staff Welsh Government Circular: 002/2020 Disciplinary and Dismissal Procedures for School Staff and Welsh Government Circular: 009/2014 (Handling allegations of abuse against teachers and other staff). - Ensure that the recruitment and selection procedures are made in accordance with Welsh Government Circular: 158/2015 Chapter 5 and to work closely with your service provider in the application and monitoring of these employment checks.
+- Ensure written records are kept of concern about children (noting the date, event, persons present during discussions, action taken, the reasons any decisions were taken including, if the decision is not to report), even where there is no need to refer the matter to Children's Services Immediately Appendix D. (Both schools record any concerns online on Edukey Safeguard my School.
+We also have a cause for concern sheet for those without access to Edukey) - Ensure all records are kept secure and in locked locations (see Record Keeping Procedure).
+(All teachers, TA's and Admin have access to Edukey through passwords.
+All paper records are kept in a locked filing cabinet.) - Adhere to the procedure set out in the Welsh Government guidance circular when an allegation is made against a member of staff Welsh Government Circular: 002/2020 - Disciplinary and Dismissal Procedures for School Staff and Welsh Government Circular: 009/2014 - (Handling allegations of abuse against teachers and other staff). - Ensure that the recruitment and selection procedures are made in accordance with Welsh Government Circular: 158/2015 Chapter 5 and to work closely with your service provider in the application and monitoring of these employment checks.

-3.7.3.
+4.4.3.
 The Designated Safeguarding Person